Schizophrenia and Dangerous Behaviour

 Some studies have found that some of the newer second generation of “atypical” antipsychotics particularly Clozapine, Risperidone and Olanzopine are more effective at reducing violent behaviour than the older “typicals”.
 Similarly some types of cognitive behavioural therapy have been found effective in reducing violent behaviour.4

 It is vital that professionals caring for people with schizophrenia take all of the warning signs seriously and that carers are listened to when they try to get help for their loved ones.
-These risk factors are key and should be at the forefront of very schizophrenic’s recovery strategy and every doctor’s care plan.
+These risk factors are key and should be at the forefront of every sufferer’s recovery strategy and every doctor’s care plan.

 Could we do more to avoid dangerous behaviour?